vaibhavsh82/VSPER/README.md

 # VSPER
-VSPER software architecture to have different components and each component will have single responsibility
+VSPER software architecture to have different components and each component will have single responsibility.
+Inspired from MVP framework, VIPER architecture and Google ToDo Android architecture app.

 ## Main Components of Modified MVP (VSPER)